aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

         * Highlight and store quotes separately.
         * Futuristic design: fit in the eyeball(Black mirror: The entire history of you)
 * Automate the chrome offlne diansaure game in python
+* Make a VS Code extension to pull all boilerplates on fly.

 <p align="center">
 <img src="./Media/imready.gif" data-canonical-src="po" width="600" height="500"  />